MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pim/hazmat-setup.md

 You can define a print setup for each regulation, which allows you to define how the shipping text for an item is constructed.
 The print setup will be used on the released item to construct the shipping print text.

-To set up hazardous material regulations, go to **Product information management \> Setup \> Hazardous material shipping documentation \> Hazardous material regulation.** From here, you can create any number of regulations and configure each of them using the settings described in the following subsections.
+To set up hazardous material regulations, go to **Product information management \> Setup \> Hazardous material shipping documentation \> Hazardous material regulation**.
+From here, you can create any number of regulations and configure each of them using the settings described in the following subsections.

 ### Hazardous material regulation header